alexbarbosa1989/podman-test-webapp/README.md

 # podman-test-webapp
-wildfly/eap quickstart test on podman
+wildfly/eap quickstart test on podman.

 1- Clone the project in your environment and perform mvn options to build the war: